sassansh/Places/README.md

 ### HTML, CSS, JS

-While React and design frameworks like Ant Design allow us to not directly work with HTML and CSS, having an in-depth understanding of HTML and CSS allows us to work easily with JSX (a JavaScript-based language used in React to easily write HTML and JavaScript together) to build our components.
-On top of using Ant Design’s built in styles for our components, we further customized our components through custom written CSS (dedicated .css file for each component) for better styling and responsiveness on various screen sizes.
-Lastly, JavaScript was fundamental to our entire application as the main language to build our React frontend components all the way to our Node backend for building our API’s while allowing it all to run fast and efficiently compared to its counterparts like Python and Java.
+As with most modern web applications, our has little to no literal HTML, but having an in-depth understanding of HTML allowed us to work easily with JSX (a JavaScript syntax extension, based on HTML markup conventions, used to arrange and render React components) to structure our front-end elements.

+While we generally used the Ant Design framework in lieu of explicit styling to ensure visual consistency, sometimes we still needed to use dedicated CSS files for components to directly control appearance, positioning or other properties of DOM elements.

+The logic of our application was built in JavaScript from top to bottom, from its React front-end components, to its integrated Node packages, to its Express-based back-end server.
+We made extensive use of ES6 features such as arrow functions, rest parameters and array methods.

 ### React

-React, as a modern, fast and easy-to-learn JavaScript library, enabled us to jump in quickly and create all of our application’s reusable UI components, with which we used to organize our application into a tree structure.
-We took advantage of React Hooks to handle our application’s state and lifecycle logic.
-Redux helped particularly because much of our application’s data is inter-related and stored without duplication
+We used React to create modular UI components and render dynamic views that changed according to user input.
+We took advantage of React Hooks to handle state and live-cycle logic for each component when needed.
+We used a Redux store to maintain data such as reviews, places and categories on the front end to ensure consistency and accessibility throughout complex components.

 ### Node & Express

-Our backend server implemented using Node & Express allowed us to hide the critical “business logic” from the front end users while allowing us to establish secure connections to our third party data sources such as our MongoDB database and External APIs (e.g. Cloudinary for image upload functionality).
-Compared to other backends, Node strengthened our application by being fast, javascript based (same as our frontend), and provided many free packages.
-Express made it super easy for us to create a really simple RESTful API that performs our applications C.R.U.D. operations on our user, group, category, place and review data.
+Our back-end server, implemented using Node and Express, let us hide critical business logic from users while allowing us to establish secure connections to external data sources such as our MongoDB database and the Cloudinary third-party API for image upload functionality.
+Node is popular and well-supported, it allowed us to use Javascript throughout the application, and it provides many useful packages.
+Express was a straightforward framework with which we created a RESTful API to perform our application's C.R.U.D. operations on our user, group, category, place and review data.

 ### NoSQL with MongoDB

 Entities such as users, places, categories and reviews are stored as MongoDB collections, with each item its own document.
-While we are using a non-relational database, we have kept the data stored in each collection as lean as possible to reduce redundancy -- if something is already recorded in another collection, we don’t duplicate it elsewhere, which also makes consistency problems less likely.
+While we are using a non-relational database, we kept the data stored in each collection as lean as possible to reduce redundancy — if something is already recorded in another collection, we don’t duplicate it elsewhere.
 Our Express-based back end uses Mongoose to validate data being added to each collection conforms to the expected schema, and to ease communication with the database itself.

 ### Release Engineering

-To structure and manage our code, a simple monorepo structure was adopted on GitHub where the team could take advantage of version control for code history & sharing, pull requests for code review, and GitHub actions for automated deploying, linting and testing.
-Later, CI/CD was implemented using GitHub Actions (triggered by pushes/pull requests on the main branch) and Heroku to build, deploy and host our application.
-These release engineering efforts along with our cloud hosted MonogDB on Atlas, allowed us to decrease the amount of work for us developers to focus our attention on closing requirements, implementing new features and fixing bugs.
+To structure and manage our code, we adopted a simple monorepo structure on GitHub where we could take advantage of version control for code history and sharing, pull requests for code review, and GitHub actions for automated deployment, linting and testing.
+Later, we implemented CI/CD with GitHub actions (triggered by pushes/pull requests on the main branch) and Heroku to build, deploy and host our application.
+These release engineering efforts, along with our cloud hosted MonogDB on Atlas, made it easier for us to focus our attention on completing requirements, implementing new features and fixing bugs.

 ## Above and Beyond Functionality 🌟

 ### Fully Responsive 📱

-In the later stages of design we realized this application would be particularly useful for users to actually add and check places while they’re out and about, and as a result we refactored all views in the application as necessary to be as functional on mobile as they are on desktop.
+In the later stages of design we realized users would want to view, add and review places while they were  out and about, and as a result we refactored all views in the application to be as functional on mobile as they are on desktop.

-We had used [Ant Design](https://ant.design/)’s framework on our frontend to build our components which utilizes a responsive design similar to Bootstrap where you can assign dimensions for different screen sizes: xs, sm, md, lg, xl, xxl.
-Therefore, we used these properties to make all of our components and views mobile friendly.
+We had been using [Ant Design](https://ant.design/)’s framework on our front end to keep design elements like buttons and dividers visually consistent.
+We refactored all views and components to use Ant Design's implementation of Bootstrap breakpoints for different screen sizes to ensure spacing, sizing and positioning of all elements would create a usable experience on any device.
 Chrome’s developer tools were also of great use to emulate different mobile screens and debug CSS issues during this process.

 We used this multi-platform ethos for other design decisions too: no essential information is ever shown as tooltips, which are difficult to access on mobile; and the AddCategory component, where a user can select a custom emoji, contains a popup emoji picker for desktop users who don’t have an emoji keyboard at the ready.